Skip to main content

 Reading your test kit without guessing

-The chemistry is identical: ammonia to nitrite to nitrate, same bacteria families, same finish line of zero/zero/nitrate-present.
-What changes is how you seed it.
-Most reef and FOWLR (fish-only-with-live-rock) tanks cycle off live rock and live sand, which already carry the bacteria colony plus a lot of beneficial life.
-Cured live rock can cycle a tank quickly; uncured or dry rock takes longer because it has to be colonized first.
+Identical chemistry — ammonia to nitrite to nitrate, same finish line.
+What changes is the seed.
+Most reef and FOWLR tanks cycle off cured live rock and live sand, which arrive carrying the colony.
+Dry rock takes longer because it has to be colonized first, and a saltwater cycle often runs longer overall while die-off on the rock processes out.

 After the cycle: don't undo your own work

-Once you're cycled, the colony lives mostly in your filter media and on your rock and substrate.
+The colony lives in your filter media, rock and substrate.
 Two things kill it: chlorine and drying out.
-So never rinse filter media under the tap, rinse it in old tank water you pulled during a water change, and don't replace all your media at once.
-Swap one piece at a time so the colony survives.
+Never rinse media under the tap — rinse it in old tank water from a water change — and never swap all your media at once.

 Stock slowly.
-The bacteria population sizes itself to the waste load it's been fed.
-If you add a small group of fish, wait two or three weeks, then add a few more, the colony scales up to match.
-Dump in a full tank of fish at once and you can trigger a "mini-cycle," a fresh ammonia spike in a tank that was previously fine.
+The bacteria population sizes itself to the waste it's been fed.
+Add a few fish, wait two or three weeks, add a few more.
+Dump in a full load at once and you'll trigger a mini-cycle in a tank that was fine yesterday.

 Common questions